 So, even if you have extra zucchini and you don’t want to waste it, please don’t add it to the batter unless you want to deal with an oven disaster!

-Except for that one time, though, this is a tried and true chocolate chip zucchini bread recipe that has always turned out well for me and that I make every summer, and I would definitely recommend it to any fellow chocolate lovers!
+Except for that possible occurrence, though, this chocolate chip zucchini bread recipe is a great one that I make every summer and one that I would definitely recommend it to any fellow chocolate lovers!

 Dark Chocolate Chip Zucchini Bread Recipe